rakr/vim-two-firewatch/README.md

 These themes come in different flavours (mostly dark) and some contributors have created light shades.

-I wasn't satisfied with the adaptation to Vim, for different reasons:
+I wasn't satisfied with the any adpatations for Vim, for different reasons:

 * I loved the original duotone light theme
 * I hated the original duotone dark theme, background was too... purple